jhimross/debug-troubleshooter/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.0 =
+Introduces the User Role Simulator feature, allowing you to safely view the site as other users or roles for testing permissions.

 = 1.2.1 =
 This is a recommended security and maintenance update.
 It addresses all issues reported by the Plugin Check plugin, including proper data escaping and use of the `WP_Filesystem` API.